 “UNSUITABLE” is an events series that engages students and members of the Durham community in a discussion of women’s interests and popular fiction.
-It is run in conjunction with “The Romance Novel” course at Duke University.
-Our sponsors in 2015 and 2016 include Duke’s Forum for Scholars and Publics, History Department, Kenan Institute for Ethics, and Trinity College of Arts & Sciences, and the John Hope Franklin Humanities Institute.
+It is run in conjunction with “Publishing & Marketing Popular Fiction: A Case Study of the Romance Novel” course at Duke University.
+Our sponsors include Duke’s Forum for Scholars and Publics, History Department, Kenan Institute for Ethics, the Duke Innovation & Entrepreneurship Initiative, Trinity College of Arts & Sciences, #Artstigators, and the John Hope Franklin Humanities Institute.

 All “UNSUITABLE” events are free and open to the public.

 SPRING 2017 EVENTS